IMS-coding-projects/M431/docs/source/Writerside/topics/informieren.md

 the [criterias and requirements](https://bldsg-my.sharepoint.com/personal/silvan_gehrig_bwz-rappi_ch/_layouts/OneNote.aspx?id=%2Fpersonal%2Fsilvan_gehrig_bwz-rappi_ch%2FDocuments%2FClass%20Notebooks%2FModul%20293%2C%20431%2C%20V-Web%20-%20IMST23a%20BZRA&wd=target%28_Content%20Library%2F12.06.2024%20IPERKA%20Auswerten%2C%20V-Web%20-%20Tag%201.one%7CCE97D6B5-3495-4BCA-A799-3C72901B96F2%2F10_Modulprogramm%7C96CE3A06-A889-4756-BEE6-8).

 The plan was to:
 > Plan a web presence and realize a prototype as well as document the procedure according to IPERKA.
-The aim is
+The aim
-> therefore to apply the concepts learned according to IPERKA and implement them with the web knowledge acquired in Module 293.
+> therefore is to apply the concepts learned according to IPERKA and implement them with the web knowledge acquired in Module 293.

 It was given that:
 > In teams of two, create a website for a formal or informal organization (small business, club, band, running club,
-> game community, ...) or a product that does not yet have a website.
+> game community, etc...) or a product that does not have a website yet.
 Take a look at the problem domain and define the
 > requirements for the website.
 The website must be technically fully implementable, including all content and technical
 > details.